Knicks vs Celtics Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 05)

 New York vs. Boston Prop Picks (AI)

-AI algorithm Remi is pouring through tons of datapoints on each line.
-In fact, anytime the Knicks and Celtics play there’s always several intriguing angles to key in on.
-Not to mention games played at TD Garden in May seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of data on each team.
+In fact, anytime the Knicks and Celtics play there’s always several intriguing observations to key in on.
+Not to mention games played at TD Garden in May rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: M. McBride over 4.5 Points.